 Machine learning (ML) models keep getting larger and more complex.
 Whereas before models used to be represented by static data-flow graphs, they are now implemented via arbitrary Python code.
-Eager-mode frameworks, such as PyTorch, are now the standard for developing new ML models.
-The semantics of eager-mode frameworks is that operations are computed straight away, and thus one can inspect the result of any operation at any point.
+Eager-mode frameworks, such as Py-Torch, are now the standard for developing new ML models.
+The semantics of eager-mode frameworks is that operations are computed straight away.
 This greatly simplifies the development process, and it enables more dynamic ML models.